crisaianvergara/pyver/pull_request_template.md

-**1. What this PR does / why we need it:**
+**1. What this MR does / why we need it:**

 -

 **2. Related Screenshot (optional)**

 -

 **3. CHANGELOG/Release Notes (optional)**

 -

-Thanks for your PR, you're awesome! :+1:
+Thanks for your MR, you're awesome! :+1: